-Understand what is CausalImpact and how it can be used to understand the causal effect of an event in the absence of an experiment.
+In this introduction, you will understand what is CausalImpact and how it can be used.
+Causal Impact is a package used to understand the causal effect of an event in the absence of an experiment.

 What is CausalImpact?